-The LPJ schools receive no state funding except a small but decreasing amount in Israel.
-The forty four LPJ schools in Jordan, Israel and Palestine, with over 1,561 teachers and 19,000 students, are proud of the broad and balanced education they provide, especially for girls.
+The LPJ schools receive no state funding except for a small and decreasing amount in Israel.
+The 41 LPJ schools and 33 kindergartens in Jordan, Israel and Palestine, with 1,580 teachers and 19,000 students, are proud of the broad and balanced education they provide, especially for girls.
 They are well respected in their local communities by Christians and Muslims alike.
 LPJ schools operate an open door policy, welcoming Christian and Muslim students who, working together, acquire mutual tolerance and understanding.
 LPJ Schools are places of safety, protection and refuge.
-In Jordan, they also provide afternoon lessons for refugees.
+In Jordan, they also provide afternoon schools for refugees.

 “Education offers the best hope for change for Palestinians living in the midst of the Israeli-Palestinian conflict and facing daily challenges and obstacles in their life.
 The separation wall, the numerous checkpoints and obstacles make life very complicated for the Palestinian families in the Palestinian territories for the they lack freedom of movement and need special permits to work in Jerusalem and Israel”.

-In his introduction to the LPJ Yearbook 2015/2016, Archbishop Pierbattista Pizzaballa, Apostolic Administrator of the Latin Patriarchate, states:
+Archbishop Pierbattista Pizzaballa, Apostolic Administrator of the Latin Patriarchate, has said:

 “We are faced with numerous challenges in the midst of unending violence and hostilities in the region and around the world.
 Our Christian schools are ranked amongst the best in the country, yet the existence of these schools may not be sustainable with the budgetary cuts in the previous years, and the agreement reached last year (with Israel) still has to become a reality.